Jazzsw/TDS-Matrixify-Parser/README.md

 This file alone is not used for price updates, and will not produce an output file on its own.
 These files are used in conjunction with B&M files (as listed above) to use existing Shopify data to calculate the custom finish price for each item and add that differential to the B&M updated price.
+Note that the sheet containing the price data must be called "Products" this is how it will be downloaded by default as per the Matrixify standards, however renaming this sheet will result in the program throwing a format warning. (the program will still execute successfully but throw a warning about undefined SKU values)

 # Reggio #
 When uploading Reggio files it is important to note that *ONLY* the "Master Sheet"